Peterpiotr/siguren-documentation/docs/source/equipment/ms-solution/control-cabinet.rst

 About the MotoSuiveur control system
 =====================================

-The Motosuiveur® control system comes with different architectures to meet the installation requirements.
+The MotoSuiveur control system comes with different architectures to meet the installation requirements.

-The Motosuiveur has been designed to be integrated almost stand-alone on hoisting system and basically requires only the servo-motor controller to be connected to the main hoist panel.
-However, most of the time, the Motosuiveur is integrated in the control system with its own control system.
+The MotoSuiveur has been designed to be integrated almost stand-alone on hoisting system and basically requires only the servo-motor controller to be connected to the main hoist panel.
+However, most of the time, the MotoSuiveur is integrated in the control system with its own control system.

 All configurations integrate the very same servo-motor controller software.